 I’ve been reading Mastery by George Leonard recently.
 It’s one of the main ones recommended by Eben Pagan.

 Mastery: The Keys To Success And Long-term Fulfillment

 It’s a small book, a great read thus far, and well worth a look.
 It contains some very interesting concepts that don’t get much attention in mainstream business thought.
 I guess this is partly down to it being a book rooted in ancient wisdom and thought.

-He tells of the Master’s Journey, and reminds us that it’s a slow and arduous path.
-He says there are many different paths, but all of them feature plateaus and peaks as one’s learning is gradually internalised.
+He tells of the Master’s Journey and reminds us that it’s a slow and arduous path.
+He says there are many different paths, but all of them feature plateaus and peaks as one’s learning is gradually internalized.

 Some of this stuff may sound esoteric or outside the bounds of our understanding, but I think there are parts of this book that are easily relatable for just about anyone.

 I can relate to so much of what he says (especially about mastering the fundamentals and learning exactly why a technique works), as I (like Leonard) come from a martial arts background.